lorderonnie/My-web-portfolio/README.md

 ## Known Bugs
   So far no bugs detected.
 ## Technologies Used
-* HTML: I was able to thrwo in a couple of cool pictures and edits in the portfolio.
+* HTML: I was able to throw in a couple of cool pictures and edits in the portfolio.
 * css: I styled it in way every part was catered for and added a background image to make it better.
 ## Support and contact details
   If there is an issue contact me on the details found on the portfolio or reach my email: {rontheking45@gmail.com}